 Description Estimated Lives

 Leased Asset - Building 3 years

+Improvements 5 - 10 years

 Furniture, Fixtures and Equipment 3 - 5 years

-Improvements 5 years
+Motor Vehicles 7 years

 Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The School does not have any items that qualify for reporting in this category.